 Welcome to Shamanic Chic®

-As a healer I am grateful for the wisdom that has been shared with from me from many teachings and experiences.
-It is especially the wisdom of the Indigenous cultures and their practices in connection with the earth that I believe is what we humans need to remember right now.
-Hopefully, my work can provide a respectful and inspiring doorway to that connection as an energetic medicine to support others in shifting vibrations towards the positive.
+As a healer, I am grateful for the wisdom that has been shared with me from many teachings and experiences over a lifetime.
+It's the wisdom of the Indigenous cultures and their practices of connection with the earth that I believe is what we humans need right now.
+My work can provide a respectful and inspiring doorway to that practice and as an energetic medicine practitioner and to support others in shifting vibrations from dormant to positive.

 From the Blog